 - Expands investment horizons beyond traditional fixed income sectors, dynamically adjusting asset allocation and duration as market conditions evolve.

-- Since inception, the Fund has provided top-decile performance and risk-adjusted returns.1
+- The Fund has provided top-decile performance and risk-adjusted returns for the 5-year period.1

 RISK/RETURN SINCE INCEPTION